Scientific Name

 Origin

-Euphorbia atropurpurea is native Canary Islands.
-It grows in ravines and on slopes and terraces at elevations that range from 980 to 3,940 feet (300 to 1,200 m) in the southern and western parts of the island of Tenerife.
+Euphorbia atropurpurea is native to the Canary Islands.
+It grows in ravines, on slopes, and on terraces at elevations ranging from 980 to 3,940 feet (300 to 1,200 m) in the southern and western parts of the island of Tenerife.

 Description

-Euphorbia atropurpurea is an attractive dichotomous branching shrub with large bluish-green leaves arranged in a rosette at the end of brown branches.
+Euphorbia atropurpurea is an attractive, dichotomous branching shrub with large bluish-green leaves arranged in a rosette at the end of brown branches.
 It can grow up to 6.6 feet (2 m) tall.
 The branches are spinless, succulent, marked with leaf scars, and can reach up to 0.4 inches (1 cm) in diameter.
-The leaves are lance-shaped, oblong, or spoon-shaped, and can measure up to 3 inches (7.5 cm) long and 0.6 inches (1.5 cm) wide.
+The leaves are lance-shaped, oblong, or spoon-shaped, measuring up to 3 inches (7.5 cm) long and 0.6 inches (1.5 cm) wide.

-The flowers are intense burgundy-red bracts held on stiff radiating stems and usually appear from winter to spring.
-The fruits are 3-locular red capsules with dark brown seeds, one per locule.
+The cyathia (false flowers) have deep burgundy bracts and four dark green to violet nectar glands.
+They usually appear from winter to spring, held on stiff, radiating stems.
+The fruits are 3-locular red capsules that contain dark brown seeds, one per locule.

 Learn more at How to Grow and Care for Euphorbia.